currawong-project/libcw/docs/notes.md

 Logging
 -------

-Even if the log is not yet instantiated calls to the logg macros (e.g. cwLogError(), cwLogWarning() ...) should at least print to the console.
-This allows the log to be used by the application for parsinging the logs own user configuration parameters.
+Even if the log is not yet instantiated calls to the log macros (e.g. cwLogError(), cwLogWarning() ...) should at least print to the console.
+This allows the log to be used by the application for parsing the logs own user configuration parameters.

 The log can be configured to use an internal non-blocking mulit-producer, single-consumer queue.
 In this configuration all messages are initially stored in the queue and only